aarishaarif/CHEST-XRAY/README.md

 # Chest X-Ray Classification
+A deep learning based Chest X-Ray Classification system using DenseNet121 and Grad-CAM.

+The system uses a two-stage classification pipeline:

+## Gatekeeper Model — determines whether the uploaded image is a valid chest X-ray.

+## Disease Classification Model — classifies valid chest X-rays into:
+COVID
+NORMAL
+PNEUMONIA

+## Features
+DenseNet121-based image classification
+Two-stage prediction pipeline
+FastAPI REST API
+Dockerized application
+Web-based frontend
+Image validation
+Confidence scores and class probabilities
+Grad-CAM visual explanations
+Automated API tests
+Health-check endpoint

+## Model Architecture
+## Stage 1 — X-Ray Gatekeeper
+The first model checks whether the uploaded image is a valid chest X-ray.

+If the confidence is below the configured threshold, the image is rejected and is not passed to the disease classifier.

+Uploaded Image
+      ↓
+Gatekeeper Model
+      ↓
+Valid Chest X-Ray?
+   ↙          ↘
+ No            Yes
+ ↓              ↓
+Reject       Disease Model
+                  ↓
+          COVID / NORMAL / PNEUMONIA
+The gatekeeper threshold is:

+0.5

+## Stage 2 — Disease Classification
+If the image passes the gatekeeper, the disease classification model predicts one of three classes:

+COVID
+NORMAL
+PNEUMONIA

 This project trains and serves a two-stage DenseNet121 chest X-ray classifier.
 The first (gatekeeper) model separates X-ray images from natural/non-X-ray images.